microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 ##### Click on the text/selection marks

-You could click on the bounding box of the text (which should be with light-yellow background) or selection mark (which should be with pink border).
+You could click on the bounding box of the text (which is of light-yellow background) or selection mark (which is of pink border).
 The text being clicked should change into green background while the selection mark being clicked should turn with pink background, which means it is selected.

 You could continue clicking on another bounding box to specify multiple words/selection marks in your selection.
-Notice that for selection marks, each selection marks field only allows single selection mark to be assigned.
+Notice that for label key of selection mark type, only  single selection mark to be assigned to it.

-To unselect, simply click on a selected bounding box (with background in green or pink) again.
+To unselect, simply click on a selected bounding box again.

 ![Labeling UX_click to select and unselect label value](https://user-images.githubusercontent.com/73906265/213136018-835e3e81-a023-413f-90a4-e829fc536611.gif)

 ##### Perform multiple bounding box selection by mouse down and swiping through the text

-While selecting multiple bounding boxes for text, besides clicking on all bounding boxes one by one, we can also perform multiple selection by continuous mouse down and swipe through all the text you want to select.
+Besides clicking on all bounding boxes one by one, we can also perform multiple selection by continuously mouse down and swipe through all the text you would like to select.

 ![Labeling UX_swipe to select label](https://user-images.githubusercontent.com/73906265/213136081-d6f0674e-7d51-4e2f-a189-f45254aed1ac.gif)